coloteong/CZ4045-project1/readme.txt

 	Folder name: last
 	Purpose: Command line interface to generate text from prompt How to use: 1.
 Open Anaconda Prompt terminal
-                2. Ensure environment cz4045-2 is activated
+                2. Ensure environment cz4045-2 is activated and 'last' folder is unzipped
                 3. Run this command: 'python run_eval.py --model_type=gpt2 --model_name_or_path=last/checkpoint-420000 --length=60 --repetition_penalty=2.0'
                 4. Type prompt and enter
-	Explanation of sample output:
+	Explanation of sample output: Output text is automatically generated from our GPT2 model that is finetuned on Yelp dataset (full)

 How to use your system(e.g command lines, input format, parameters)